actionhero/actionhero-tutorial/readme.md

 ## Notes

 - You are expected to have a basic familiarity with node.js and the command line
-- You do not need to clone out this repository to follow this guide.
+- You do not need to clone this repository to follow this guide.
 The code in this repository represents the final state of a project created with these instructions.
 The code in this project should serve as a reference.
 - You should also be able to run this project by:
   - `git clone https://github.com/evantahler/actionhero-tutorial.git`
   - `cd actionhero-tutorial`
   - `npm install`
   - `npm start`
   - There are a few extra steps needed to persists data to redis and to use the twitter server example discussed below.
 - This project uses redis as a database.  actionhero comes with [fakeRedis](https://github.com/hdachev/fakeredis), which is an in-process redis server, but it does not persist data.
-If you want to use this process in a cluster or across multiple servers, you need to install and use a real redis server.
+If you want to use this project in a cluster or across multiple servers, you need to install and use a real redis server.
 Change the appropriate `redis` sections in `/config/redis.js` to enable this.
-- Remember that actionhero is an API server, not an website framework.
-We will be focusing on creating an API for blogging and chatting, and *applying* that to a website rather than creating a beautiful website itself.
+- Remember that actionhero is an API server, so we will be focusing on creating an API for blogging and chatting, and *applying* that to a website rather than creating a beautiful website itself.

 ## Getting Started with a new actionhero Project